 Predictive maintenance is already used by a number of manufacturers, including LG and Siemens.
 Roland Busch, Siemens AG CTO, says:

 Generative design is a process that involves a program generating a number of outputs to meet specified criteria.
 Designers or engineers input design goals and parameters such as materials, manufacturing methods, and cost constraints into generative design software to explore design alternatives.
 The solution utilizes machine learning techniques to learn from each iteration what works and what doesn’t.
-Let’s have a look at this example from Autodesk:
+Let’s have a look at this prominent example from Autodesk:

 machine learning techniques